ltruchot/ngx-cli-to-universal/README.md

 ## Universal server

-Run `npm run start-universal` for a dev re-render server with the same app
+Run `npm run start-universal` for a dev re-render server with the same app.
+Navigate to `http://localhost:8000/`.